zanerock/cloudsite/site/docs/getting-started/installation.md

 ## Node and NPM

 Cloudsite runs on Node and requires a package manager, like NPM, for installation.
-You will need Node and a Node package manager installed in order to install cloudsite.
+You will need Node and a Node package manager installed in order to install Cloudsite.
 The default Node package manager is NPM (which stands for 'Node package manager').
 Since NPM comes bundled with Node, we show you how to install Node and NPM here, but if you have another package manager (like yarn or pnpm), feel free to use those as well.

 ### Checking for Node and NPM